mariohernandez/mariohernandezio/src/blog/owl.md

 </article>
 ```

 The HTML above is actually the code used on each of the blog posts on this site.
-Let's break it down in an ilustration form for a better visual representation.
+Let's break it down in an illustration form for a better visual representation.

 ![Visual representation of blog post markup](/images/blog-images/article.webp){.body-image .body-image--narrow .body-image--left aria-hidden="true"}